modernish/modernish/README.md

 ### Tracing the execution of hardened commands ###

 The `-t` option will trace command output.
-Each execution of a command hardened with `-t` causes the full command line to be output to standard error, in the following format:
+Each execution of a command hardened with `-t` causes the command line to be output to standard error, in the following format:

     [functionname]> commandline

-where `functionname` is the name of the shell function used to harden the command and `commandline` is the complete and actual command executed.
-The `commandline` is properly shell-quoted in a format suitable for re-entry into the shell (which is an enhancement over the builtin tracing facility on most shells).
+where `functionname` is the name of the shell function used to harden the command and `commandline` is the actual command executed.
+The `commandline` is properly shell-quoted in a format suitable for re-entry into the shell; however, command lines longer than 512 bytes will be truncated and the unquoted string ` (TRUNCATED)` will be appended to the trace.
 If standard error is on a terminal that supports ANSI colours, the tracing output will be colourised.

 The `-t` option was added to `harden` because the commands that you harden